emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/environment/environment.md

 ### Current Epoch

-The Axion blockchain groups blocks in [Epochs](../../../1.concepts/basics/epoch.md).
+The Fermi blockchain groups blocks in [Epochs](../../../1.concepts/basics/epoch.md).
 The `current_epoch` attribute measures how many epochs have passed so far.
 It is very useful to coordinate with other contracts that measure time in epochs, such as the [validators](../../../1.concepts/basics/validators.md).

 ### Block Index